Pazza musica

-"Pazza musica" is a duet recorded by Italian singers Marco Mengoni and Elodie for Mengoni's eighth studio album, Materia (Prisma) (2023).
-Sony Music released the song as the second single from the album on 26 May 2023.
+"Pazza musica" ("Mad Music") is a song recorded by Italian singers Marco Mengoni and Elodie.
+It was released on 26 May 2023 by Sony Music as the second single from Mengoni's eighth studio album Materia (Prisma).

 It peaked at number ten of the Italian singles chart, becoming Mengoni's 18th and Elodie's 7th top-ten song.

-Subsequently, "Pazza Musica" has been added to the streaming edition tracklist of Elodie's fourth studio album OK.
+Subsequently, "Pazza Musica" has been included to the digital reissue of Elodie's fourth studio album OK.
 Respira.

 Background and composition

 "Pazza musica", written by Paolo Antonacci, Davide Petrella, Davide Simonetta and Stefano Tognini, is the first collaboration between Marco Mengoni and Elodie.
 In an interview for TV Sorrisi e Canzoni, Mengoni explained the meaning of the song and the decision to collaborate among the two artists:"We had been planning to do something with Elodie for a long time, and going into summer, we chose a song with sounds that are a little bit against the grain compared to the "Latin-sounding" songs we usually hear during the season.
 It is a wish for ourselves, because we are quite similar in character, to be able to gloss over our fears and constant anxiety of life through our greatest passion."